Discovering the Life of Laura Ingalls Wilder

 Pioneer Girl Perspectives: Exploring Laura Ingalls Wilder by Nancy Tystad Koupal

 Pioneer Girl: The Revised Texts: by Laura Ingalls Wilder; edited by Nancy Tystad Koupal

 ONE BOOK REMAINS TO BE FUNDED

-- The fourth book in the series, Pioneer Girl: The Path into Fiction, will be released in late 2022.
+The fourth book in the series, Pioneer Girl: The Path into Fiction, will be released late spring 2023.